YuanfengZhang/PANEL_TMB_STANDARDIZATION/README.md

-# Cleanse_MC3
-the python script to cleanse the TCGA MC3 dataset.
+python script to clean the TCGA MC3 dataset.